hgncom/partynet/content/posts/ultimate-birthday-party-planning-guide.md

 ---

-## 4. Make a Guest List
+## 4. Create Your Guest List

-Decide if you want an intimate gathering or a big bash.
-Get input from the birthday person, especially for kids and teens.
+The right number of guests sets the tone for your party.
+For kids' parties, a common guideline is inviting the same number of children as the age they're turning (up to age 10).

+> **Manage your invitations easily with our [Guest List Manager](/tools#guestlist)** - track RSVPs, dietary restrictions, and keep all your guest information organized in one place.

 ---